palemre/H2T3-Slim-portfolio/readme.md

 # Slim portfolio

-Portfolio created with Slim framework and Twig PHP template engine
+Portfolio created with Slim framework and Twig PHP template engine.

 ### Prerequisites

-All you have to do is to launch your local server
+All you have to do is to launch your local server (Content is provided by a database storing my contents)

 ## Built With